floragunncom/search-guard-docs/overview.md

 * Search Guard **authorizes** the user by retrieving a list of the user's roles from the configured authorization backend
   * Roles retrieved from authorization backends are called **backend roles**.
   * For example, roles can be fetched from LDAP/AD, from a JSON web token or from the Search Guard internal user database.
-* Search Guard **maps** the user and backend roles to **internal Search Guard roles**.
+* Search Guard **maps** the user and backend roles to **Search Guard roles**.
-  * You can map as many users or roles to a Search Guard role as you like

-* Search Guard determines the **permissions** associated with the internal Search Guard role and decides whether the action the user wants to perform is allowed or not.
+* Search Guard determines the **permissions** associated with the Search Guard role and decides whether the action the user wants to perform is allowed or not.

-* If your are using document- and field-level-security, you can also apply more fine grained permissions based on document types and individual fields.
+* If your are using Document- and Field-Level-Security, you can also apply more fine grained permissions based on documents and individual fields.

 # Authentication flow